 The 4,087 ha K9 Property is located 37 km west of Kimberley, in SE British Columbia.
 Staked in 1996 as a result of in-house research, the claims contain highly prospective targets for polymetallic veining and sulphide replacement zones based on the favorable geologic and structural setting as well as SEDEX style mineralization..
 Supporting this is the presence of high-grade mineralization in historical as well as recent rock sampling and broad multi-element geochemical anomalies in soil and silt.

 Crown grants within the property contain the historical Great Dane prospect, a structurally-controlled polymetallic vein occurrence containing massive galena, chalcopyrite, sphalerite, pyrite, and siderite.

 The K9 property boasts good infrastructure, logging roads provide access to the property while hydro-power and other services are available nearby in Kimberley and Cranbrook, the regional center.
-The claims are owned 100% by Eagle Plains with a 2% NSR held by Eagle Royalties containing a 1% buy-back clause.
+The project is 100% owned by Eagle Plains with a 2% NSR held by Eagle Royalties containing a 1% buy-back clause.